Atrial Septal Defect (ASD) in Children

 - Secundum ASD occurs in the middle part of the atrial septum.

-- Primum ADS occurs in the lower part of the atrial septum close to the tricuspid and
+- Primum ASD occurs in the lower part of the atrial septum close to the tricuspid and

 - Sinus venosis occurs in the upper part of the atrial septum near the veins that drain